 There are two styles of residence – traditional and suite – and within those styles, double and single rooms.
 While the majority of floors are all gender, we offer single gender floors, depending on demand.
-Rooms and washroom sharing is strictly by gender, with the exception of our mixed gender suite style living, exclusive to Leeds residents who have reached the age of 19 by August 30, 2017.
+Rooms and washroom sharing is strictly by gender, with the exception of our gender inclusive suite style living, exclusive to Leeds residents who have reached the age of 19 by August 30, 2018.
 Each room assignment practice is contingent on the type or student, and is described in greater detail in the section titled Application Procedures.

 Room Assignment Procedures by Student Type

 Graduate students are assigned to the two top floors of Leeds House.
 Suitemates are matched up according to requests, and are otherwise matched according to responses to questions on the Residence Information Form.

 Returning students, upper year transfer students and exchange students are provided with the opportunity to request specific buildings and or type of residence.
 Rooms are assigned according to the order determined by lottery.
 Offers will include a specific room.
 Students may request suitemates/canmates and are otherwise matched according to responses to questions on the Residence Information Form.